RedHatProductSecurity/cvss/README.rst

 CVSS
 ====

-This Python package contains CVSS v2 and v3 computation utilities and interactive calculator compatible with both Python 2 and Python 3.
+This Python package contains CVSS v2, v3 and v4 computation utilities and interactive calculator (for v2 and v3 only) compatible with both Python 2 and Python 3.

 The library is tested on all currently-supported Python versions available via GitHub Actions (with the exception of Python 2.7, which is EOL but